yehaha9876/gitlab/doc/user/project/merge_requests/performance_diff.md

 ## Overview

-If your application offers a web interface and are using [GitLab CI/CD][ci], you can quickly determine the performance impact of pending code changes.
+If your application offers a web interface and you are using [GitLab CI/CD][ci], you can quickly determine the performance impact of pending code changes.
 GitLab uses [Sitespeed.io][sitespeed], a free and open source tool for measuring the performance of web sites, to analyze the performance of specific pages.

 GitLab runs Sitespeed.io and compares the overall scores for each page between the source and target branches of a merge request.
 The difference for each page is then shown right on the merge request: